 Hole & Corner x Port Eliot Festival 2019 - Full workshop programme

-We return to Port Eliot this July to present ‘Create Connect Craft’ – a whole area dedicated to workshops, creativity, learning and good times!
+We return to Port Eliot this July to present ‘Create Connect Craft’ in partnership with Princess Yachts – a whole area dedicated to workshops, creativity, learning and good times!

 Our full programme of workshops are now live on the Port Eliot website, with a large amount of workshop spaces available to pre-purchase – although please note you must have purchased a festival ticket to attend these workshops.

 If you are attending the festival this year, you can book your workshop space by clicking here.